Poems

 it will be over

-and a man in uniform will move softly own the aisle
+and a man in uniform will move softly down the aisle

 to punch your ticket